usarscotus/legal-directory/frap/rule_28.md

 (h) [Reserved]

-(i) Briefs in a Case Involving Multiple Appellants or Appellees.
+&nbsp;&nbsp;(i) Briefs in a Case Involving Multiple Appellants or Appellees.
 In a case involving more than one appellant or appellee, including consolidated cases, any number of appellants or appellees may join in a brief, and any party may adopt by reference a part of another's brief.
 Parties may also join in reply briefs.

 (j) Citation of Supplemental Authorities.
 If pertinent and significant authorities come to a party's attention after the party's brief has been filed—or after oral argument but before decision—a party may promptly advise the circuit clerk by letter, with a copy to all other parties, setting forth the citations.
 The letter must state the reasons for the supplemental citations, referring either to the page of the brief or to a point argued orally.
 The body of the letter must not exceed 350 words.
 Any response must be made promptly and must be similarly limited.